 How many strings does a banjo have?
 That is a question that has become more complicated to answer as well!
 They also come in a diverse range of prices, starting from mass-produced $150 models to the highly customized and handcrafted premium versions.

 It is not surprising that modern artists like Bela Fleck have managed to adapt banjo sounds even in jazz, classical and fusion contexts.
 Bands like Mumford and Sons have also contributed towards a rekindled interest in playing the banjo by adapting this beautiful instrument into their music.
+To fit into many bands, the electric banjo has even started gaining mainstream popularity.

 With just a little knowledge and practice, you can play a ton of easy songs with the banjo and it is an instrument that is both unique and extremely fun to play